-Everyone knows about benzoyl peroxide and salicylic acid, but there are other ingredients out there to fight acne, and many of them have anti-aging effects as well.
-Two of my favorite ingredients to fight both acne and aging are Niacinamide, and Retinoids such as Retinyl Palmitate
+Everyone knows about benzoyl peroxide and salicylic acid, but there are other ingredients out there to fight acne, and one of them is the gold standard of anti-aging.

 Along the same lines, you need to use your products every day.
 It’s easy to get lazy and skip a few steps here and there… before you know it you’re only washing your face a few times a week and you haven’t used your treatments in a week!
 Rather than just trying to blast away blemishes with products when they pop up, if you use your treatment products consistently every day you’ll actually prevent those blemishes from every occurring.
 Which sounds even better.

 6. Keep Track to Identify Causes of Flares